In the Bible it is written, “And it was given unto him to make war with the saints, and to overcome them.” (Re 13:7)

 When we think of freedom we often think of a lack of restraint, a lack of rules, being at liberty to do as we please.
 When we hear that Jesus has come to set us free we might think He has come to relieve us of any obligation, of any expectation placed upon us, that He doesn’t care how we act or what we do, that we don’t have to obey His laws any more, that there are no more rules to follow.
 This is what we might expect to hear … but it is not what Jesus says.

 If we do in fact expect to hear this kind of answer from Jesus it is because we are already deceived: our thinking about the matter of freedom is entirely wrong.
-And this is likely the very reason that Jesus is speaking to us about it.
+And this is likely the very reason Jesus is speaking with us about it.
 He wants us to understand what freedom is and He wants us to experience it.
 He is coming to rip the doors off of our prison and set us free, but we are so used to our slavery that we don’t want freedom.
 In fact, at first, the very idea of freedom seems repulsive to us … and that is our problem.

 To properly understand freedom we must first begin to understand something else: our own nature and purpose.
 To borrow an illustration from Tim Keller (The Reason for God), if we want a fish to be free, and by that we mean we don’t want the fish to have any rules or constraints, and so we take the fish out of the water and put it on land … then the fish will die.
 A “freedom” (as in the absence of rules or restraints) that separates a fish from water is not beneficial for the fish because the fish has a nature that thrives only in the water.